Ramp Credit Card Review: Is Ramp Right For Your Business?

 - Employee card fees

 You’ll also encounter $0 in fees when you use Ramp’s powerful expense management software and additional features such as spend controls.
-It’s one of Ramp’s primary selling points.
+It’s one of Ramp’s primary selling points, and it’s why the company gets a perfect score in this category.

 While Ramp’s base services are still entirely free, Ramp now offers a premium subscription plan in the form of Ramp Plus.
-For $15 per user per month, you’ll get everything Ramp offers its free users, plus the following:
+For $15 per user per month, you’ll get everything Ramp offers its free users, plus:

 - Advanced policy & expense policy enforcement